 (b) Questions propounded upon the witness and answered; or

 (c) Submission of documentary evidence or tangible objects.

-(7) Official or public documents relating to the proceeding may be considered by the commission in adjudicating the case, but copies thereof may be substituted in the record of the proceedings.
-If certain official or public documents entered as part of the record are required by the chief for use by the division of mineral resources management pending the appeal, the chief may retain such documents subject to recall by the commission.
+(7) Government documents relating to an appeal may be considered by the commission in adjudicating the case, but copies thereof may be substituted in the record of the proceedings.
+If certain government documents entered as part of the record are required by the chief for use by the division of mineral resources management pending the appeal, the chief may retain such documents subject to recall by the commission.

-(D) A stipulation concerning issues of fact or authenticity of documents before the commission must have the concurrence of all parties to an appeal.
-A stipulation may be oral or written, and if written, shall be signed by all the parties and filed with the commission prior to hearing.
+(D) A stipulation concerning issues of fact or authenticity of documents before the commission must have the concurrence of all full parties to an appeal.
+A stipulation may be oral or written, and if written, shall be signed by all full parties and filed with the commission prior to hearing.
 Such a stipulation is binding upon the commission.
-A stipulation shall be enforced by the commission during proceedings and may serve as a basis of any final order of the commission.
+A stipulation shall be a conclusive determination of the facts stipulated to.

 (E) Written testimony.

-(4) When another action involving the same subject matter is or has been brought between the same parties or their representatives or successors in interest, all affidavits or depositions lawfully taken in one proceeding may be used in the other as if originally taken therefor.
-In the second action the admissibility of the written testimony shall again be determined.
+(6) When another action involves the same subject matter and has been brought between the same parties or their representatives or successors in interest, all affidavits , depositions or testimonies lawfully taken in a commission proceeding may be used in another commission proceedings as if originally taken therefor.
+In the second commission proceeding the admissibility of the written testimony shall again be determined.

 (1) The commission may limit the number of witnesses upon any issue and may require any party to present additional evidence on any issue.

-(2) The commission may require each party in an appeal to identify prior to the commencement of a hearing each person who is or may be present and his interest or who will or may be a witness for his cause in the appeal.
+(3) The commission may require each party in an appeal to identify prior to the commencement of a hearing each person who will be called as a witness in an appeal.